k636174/website/contents/docs/install/16.12/en/index.md

     # yum install hatohol-web

 ### Install dependent packages
 The following packages are installed automatically by the above commands.
+(These packages are installed at the same time as yum install.)

 - Packages provided from repository of CentOS
     - glib2